Andrew Hugill: Compositions

-In 2004, Hugill was nominated for the BT Digital Music Awards for his Internet project with the Philharmonia Orchestra – The Sound Exchange.
+Awards and honours

-Some of his well-known works are: Pianolith (2003); the internet music project Symphony for Cornwall (1999); the electroacoustic composition Island Symphony (1995), an electroacoustic and subsequently orchestral work, inspired by St. George's Island; Brisset Rhymes (1990) and Catalogue de Grenouilles (1988) for massed frog recordings and human musicians.
+In 2004, Hugill was nominated for the BT Digital Music Awards for The Sound Exchange, his internet-based collaborative project with the Philharmonia Orchestra.

-Nocturne, for two pianos and percussion, was commissioned by BBC Radio 3 in 1997.
-His Sonneries Parfumées for piano solo won a prize in the Piano 2000 competition in Tokyo.
-Simon and Ennoia (1987), for small ensemble, was broadcast by the BBC in 1990.
+In 2006, the Times Higher Education Awards highly commended Hugill for the "Most Imaginative Use of Distance Learning".

 Research and publications

 Hugill's research is transdisciplinary and covers literature, music and computer science.
 He has published articles on aspects of surrealism in literature, digital music, and software engineering.

 In 2008, Hugill published the book The Digital Musician in which he identifies the possibilities and challenges new technologies offer the modern musician.
 A second, updated edition was published as an e-book in 2012.
 A third edition was published in 2018.

 In 2012, he published 'Pataphysics: A Useless Guide, the first complete history of the subject in English.

 Pataphysics

 Hugill is an active researcher in 'pataphysics and a member of the Collège de 'Pataphysique, where he was awarded the Ordre de la Grande Guidouille and the rank of Commandeur Requis.
 He is the curator of the CD Pataphysics, a history of 'Pataphysics in sound.